 What I used:

 When you cut leather on your Cricut Explore, you may need a deep cutting blade.
 Mine leather wasn’t terribly thick, so the regular blade did the trick.
 There are two reasons for using transfer tape on the back of the leather: It keeps the leather firm and it protects your Cricut cutting mats from the fibrous material (you want your mat to last as long as possible!).
+It does a perfect job of cutting the miniature deer ornament!

 Cut the transfer tape so that it covers the piece of leather you are cutting.